Is There A Waiting List?

 Podiatry addresses a number of conditions related to the foot and leg.
 From general foot care to blisters, wart removal to heel and foot pain, podiatry can be used to address a variety of issues.
 We can also recommend and create custom orthotic inserts based on your condition.

-Physiotherapy and hydrotherapy are beneficial for a number of physical conditions.
-Both can also help alleviate aches, pains, and address post-injury trauma.
+Physiotherapy and hydrotherapy are beneficial for virtually all musculoskeletal conditions.
+Both can help alleviate and heal aches, pains, and address post-injury trauma.

 If I’m Injured, Should I Stop Exercising?

 Depending on the severity of the injury, that may be advised.
-We recommend consulting with a medical professional to be sure.
+We recommend consulting with our physios or podiatrists for a professional recommendation.